-&lt;sup>16 For example subscription and redemption accounts.
+19 For example subscription and redemption accounts.

-5.2 At the end of 2020, all 10 FMA Firms confirmed that they screen for sanctions at the commencement of a business relationship, and all 10 screen their customer records on a periodic basis to determine if a customer has become subject to sanctions.
-For the latter, the frequency of screening varied but 60% undertook automated daily monitoring.
+5.2 At the end of 2021, all 10 FMA Firms confirmed that they screen for sanctions at the commencement of a business relationship, and all 10 screen their customer records on a periodic basis to determine if a customer has become subject to sanctions.
+For the latter, the frequency of screening varied but 70% undertook automated daily monitoring (and a further 10% performed it weekly).
 Further, 9 of the 10 confirmed they always screen their customer records at the point where sanctions lists are updated (the one exception undertook daily screening to achieve the same outcome).

-This was consistent with the profile reported for 2019.
+This was an improved picture compared with the profile reported for 2020.

 - 5.3 There is always potential that firms hold the funds of sanctioned individuals or organisations, mainly because such individuals / organisations will not have been subject to sanctions when they were originally accepted as a customer.
 In such cases, firms may be required to block or freeze assets for financial sanctions purposes.
-As at the end of 2020 there continued to be 1 account blocked or frozen for financial sanctions purposes (2019: 1), with an aggregate value of £40,000 (2019: £40,000). - The law requires firms to identify and report any suspected breach of sanctions to the Financial Intelligence Unit.
+As at the end of 2021 there was 1 account blocked or frozen for financial sanctions purposes (2020: 1), with an aggregate value of £2,771k (2020: £40k). - The law requires firms to identify and report any suspected breach of sanctions20 to the Financial Intelligence Unit.
 In practice, these reports will be made by a firm's MLRO or Deputy MLRO using Themis (with processes in place internally for employees to report to the MLRO / Deputy MLRO).
-In the year ended 31 December 2020, no disclosures were made for suspected breaches of sanctions (2019: zero).
+In the year ended 31 December 2021, no disclosures were made for suspected breaches of sanctions (2020: zero).